-- 1. Write the MODE and Source (SRC) bit fields of the Control B register (CRCSCAN.CTRLB) to select the desired mode and source settings. - 2.
-Enable the CRCSCAN by writing a '1' to the ENABLE bit in the Control A register (CRCSCAN.CTRLA). - 3.
-The CRC will start after three cycles, and the CPU will continue executing during these three cycles.
+- Write the MODE and Source (SRC) bit fields of the Control B register (CRCSCAN.CTRLB) to select the desired mode and source settings. - 2.
+Enable the CRCSCAN by writing a '1' to the ENABLE bit in the Control A register (CRCSCAN.CTRLA).